pierrickbourrat/SAPoLSN/content/authors/Tung-Ying Wu/_index.md

 superuser: false

 # Role/position
-role: Philosopher of causation
+role: Assistant Professor

 # Organizations/Affiliations
 organizations:
-  - name: Institute of Philosophy, Chinese Academy of Sciences (CASIP)
+  - name: The Institute of Philosophy of the Chinese Academy of Sciences, CASIP
     url: ''

 # Short bio (displayed in user profile at end of posts)
 bio: Tung-Ying's research...

 interests:
+  - Causal Modeling
+  - Decision Theory
-  -
+  - Free Energy Principle

 # Education to show in About widget
 education: